telerik/kendo-ui-builder/docs/views/index.md

 # Views Overview

-The Views represent the screens for the functions which build up each module.
+The views are the functional screens of the modules and, practically, each view provides the settings for a single application page.

 <div class="container-fluid">
 <div class="row separator-bottom">
 <div class="col-md-4 card-list-info">
     <h2>System Views</h2>
-    <p>The system views are built in the App Module.
-They cannot be deleted and you cannot create new system views.
-Some of the system view properties can be modified.
-For example, in the App Layout view you can reorder and modify the layout of the generated application.</p>
+    <p>The system views are built in the Application Module.
+Even though the system views cannot be created or deleted, some of their properties allow you to modify them.
+For example, in the App Layout system view, you can reorder and edit the layout of the generated application.</p>
 </div>
 <div class="col-md-8">
     <ul class="card-list row">